 If you want to earn more money next year, you need to initiate the process and build a strong case for why you deserve a raise.

-Here are six tips to get the salary you're after:
+Here are five tips to get the salary you're after:

-Research salary levels using tools such as the Robert Walters Salary Survey, news clippings, trade magazines or employment ads.
+Research salary levels using tools such as the Robert Walters Salary Guide, news clippings, trade magazines or employment ads.

 Always keep a record of your work - this will allow you to justify a raise based on your performance and contribution to the company.